 If you look up alternative, historical or other language version names, it’s really confusing: garbanzo (Spanish), Indian pea, ceci bean, Bengal gram (India), cicer (Latin), hummus (Hebrew), hamaz (Arabic), nohut (Turkish), shimbra (Ethiopia), pois chiche (French), grão de bico, gravanço, ervanço (Portuguese), mdengu (Swahili).
 Blimey.
-Not one looks much like another.
+Not one of those words looks much like another.
 But from the list above you can see how widely they are known: the Mediterranean, Middle East, Africa and Indian subcontinent.

-crispy roasted chickpeasServings: 2Time: about an hour and a half
+crispy roasted chickpeasServings: 2-4Time: about an hour and a half

 - 2 tins of chickpeas